 Gold is the best-known and most invertible precious metal.
 It is unique because of its durability (it does not corrode), its ability to mold and its ability to conduct heat and electricity.
 While it has some industrial uses in dentistry and electronics, it is mainly used to make jewelry or as currency.
 The truth is that no one can tell you what precious metal you should buy, not even us.

+That's why it's important to do your own research and compare different options using a Gold IRA comparison chart.
 As with any other asset class, a precious metals portfolio is better insured when it is diversified.
 For beginners, silver or gold may be the best place to start.
 Once you have at least a portion of each one in your portfolio, many investors begin to integrate lesser-known metals such as platinum, palladium or copper.
 By diversifying with precious metals, you can make your asset portfolio less risky.

 While gold has proven to be the best investment in precious metals, your portfolio can also benefit from other precious metals.
 The key to success with them is to understand your goals before diving in.
 Investing in precious metals is an effective way to accumulate wealth, but make sure you do your due diligence.
 Coins and bullion offer low potential ROI and low potential risk.

 Silver is the most electrically and thermally conductive of all metals, even more so than copper.
 But unlike gold, it tarnishes easily.
 While gold is a big investment, the cost of buying significant amounts of gold can be a bit prohibitive for some newer investors.